Skip to main content

-Happy trim is all about the details.
-And a few tricks can make molding more fun.
+Happy trim is all about the details And a few tricks can make molding more fun But should you paint crown molding before you install it

 I LOVE to install crown molding.
 Call me crown carzy.
 But pre-painting it…nost so much.
 Here’s why: Pre-painting crown will probably cost you time (and maybe heartache) mainly because you have to handle the material as you install it.
 Then you have to nail, shim, fill, sand, caulk.